cdt-data-science/cluster-scripts/README.md

 You should now be able to run the scripts from anywhere when on the cluster.

-All the scripts should explain usage when run with `help' as the argument; for example: qcat help
+All the scripts should explain usage when run with 'help' as the argument; for example: qcat help

 The colurs used in the show-past-job script can be changed -- the comments in the script explain how to do so.

-# CHANGELOG
+# Contributing
+Feel free to add any useful scripts you develop.
+**Please make sure that any scripts you add print usage information when called with 'help' as the first argument** -- see the current scripts for examples of how to do this.

+### Changelog
+The log below shows the history before moving to git.
 * Update 2017-03-05:
    - Move taskid to seperate column in show-past-jobs; tidy up sort key for show-past-jobs